 As a teacher of the lower sets in school most of the students I teach have some form of anxiety often linked to maths.
 A lot of the worry comes from thinking they aren’t any good at the topic.
 To overcome this, I would teach a child a topic and then do weekly recaps so they retain the information and hence slowly turning them into confident and independent learners.

-My experience in teaching young people with selective mutism
+My experience in teaching young people with challenging behaviour

 My experience of teaching young people with Dyslexia